Code of Conduct

 Encourage Open Debate

 Stifling debate through overzealous political correctness is the new form of discrimination.
 Encourage open and robust debate rather than opposing anything that you find a little offensive.
+Open debate is essential for promoting understanding, progress, and the exchange of diverse perspectives.

 Take part in exercises, post content, ask for opinions.
 The best way to get an advantage from a community is to take part.
 You don’t have to take part in everything, but involvement is where the value lies.
 Don’t be afraid to ask questions that might seem simple.